Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Dataset

 \subsection{Domains}

-The dataset also includes texts from a variety of domains, generated by LLMs.
+The dataset also includes texts from a variety of domains.
 These domains, generated using prompts described in the Appendix \ref{ind:data-gen-prompt-short-long}, encompass scientific, medical, news headlines, technical, social media, legal, business, literature, and common English quotes.
-We aim to assess adaptability across a range of content types that LLMs are inherently capable of producing.
+We aim to assess adaptability across a range of content types that LLMs are in herently capable of producing.